- Career Highlights

 "I want students to understand how deals are structured in terms of both money now and money later, advances and royalties, and to figure out the possible ways deals can be negotiated in order to address artistic, business, and legal concerns.
 Hopefully, my students learn that with knowledge and creative thinking they and their team have the power to develop business strategies and negotiate deals that serve their interests."

-"I see my job as helping talented people produce what they want to produce, to help them understand the world around them so they have the freedom to be creative and obtain the full benefits—artistic and financial—from their efforts."
+"I see my job as helping talented people produce what they want to produce, helping them understand the world around them so they have the freedom to be creative and obtain the full benefits—artistic and financial—from their efforts."